"Changing your words changes your thoughts, ultimately changing your life!"

 Embracing

 your journey of self-discovery and appreciating the strength within you will lead you toward a pathway to a healthier sense of self-worth.
-It starts by you learning to cease the
+It starts by you learning to break the

 One of your first steps is to practice "installing" the new idea that affirmations